hyperspy/rosettasciio/docs/api.rst

       * (optional) A function called ``file_writer`` with at least two attributes:
         ``filename`` and ``object2save`` (a python dictionary) in that order.

-Tests covering the functionality covering the reader should be added to the ``tests`` directory with the naming ``test_spamandeggs.py`` corresponsing to the reader residing in the directory ``spamandeggs``.
+Tests covering the functionality of the plugin should be added to the ``tests`` directory with the naming ``test_spamandeggs.py`` corresponsing to the plugin residing in the directory ``spamandeggs``.
 Data files for the tests should be placed in a corresponding subdirectory [change for pooch].

 ..
 Note ::